Einstein family: Lieserl Einstein (Albert's daughter)

-A letter widely circulated on the Internet on the "universal force" of love, attributed as "a letter from Albert Einstein to his daughter", is a hoax.
+A letter widely circulated on the Internet on the "universal force" of love, attributed as "a letter from Albert Einstein to his daughter", is almost certainly specious.
+The introduction to the letter claims that the letter was received by the "Jerusalem Hebrew University's Einstein Papers Project."

+Firstly, no such organization with that exact title exists.
+Secondly, neither the Albert Einstein Archives under the “Library Authority” of the Hebrew University of Jerusalem, nor the Einstein Papers Project at Caltech in Pasadena California hold a copy of such a letter.
+The tone, content, and even the language of the circulated letter (appearing only in English) present as being incongruous with all other known Einstein correspondences to his family.
+This letter of unknown origin first appeared on the Internet in 2015.

 Hans Albert Einstein (Albert's first son)

 Hans Albert Einstein (May 14, 1904 – July 26, 1973) was born in Bern, Switzerland, the second child and first son of Albert Einstein and Mileva Marić.
 Hans earned his doctorate at ETH Zurich in 1936 and emigrated to the U.S. in 1938.
 He was a long-time professor of Hydraulic engineering at the University of California, Berkeley, widely recognized for his research on sediment transport.

+Hans Albert had four children, three biological sons and one adopted daughter, Evelyn Einstein.
+Of Hans Albert's biological sons, only Bernhard Caesar Einstein lived to adulthood.
+Bernhard himself had five children with his wife, Doris Aude Ascher.
+Bernhard was an engineer with multiple patents.